drnugent/drnugent/README.md

 ![Family Guy animated gif of character typing with long press-on nails](https://media3.giphy.com/media/YAnpMSHcurJVS/200.webp?cid=ecf05e4752b359db0b223cde08a228f8dc9cdb3a5d3c4354&rid=200.webp)

-🦥 I love giving talks, especially interactive sessions, about technology and culture.
+🦥 I love giving talks, especially interactive workshops.
 You can find a lot of these on the [IBM Developer crowdcast channel](https://www.crowdcast.io/ibmdeveloper).

 🦥 Maybe you're here looking for [a presentation I gave](https://github.com/drnugent/presentations) or notes for [a workshop I'm currently giving](https://github.com/drnugent/presentations) -- I gotchu covered.

-🦥 I love to write! 🖍️ These days I mostly write on the [IBM Developer blog](https://developer.ibm.com/profiles/drnugent/) and [dev.to](https://dev.to/drnugent) but you can also find my articles on [Medium](https://medium.com/@drnugent) and various company blogs.
+🦥 I love to write! 🖍️ These days I mostly write on the [IBM Developer blog](https://developer.ibm.com/profiles/drnugent/) and [dev.to](https://dev.to/drnugent) but you can also find older articles on [Medium](https://medium.com/@drnugent) and various company blogs.

 🦥 I write about topics from [Chatbot-driven Machine Learning](https://www.twilio.com/blog/what-framework-are-you-watson-autopilot) to [1960s drum memory computers](https://www.freecodecamp.org/news/macho-programmers-drum-memory-and-a-forensic-analysis-of-1960s-machine-code-6c5da6a40244/).